Skip to content

 Bases: RTCProto

-Required on every boot to ensure the RTC is ready for use
+This method is required on every boot to ensure the RTC is ready for use.

 Methods: